About

 A few random facts about Cristina

-- I studied for a Translation and Interpreting Degree at the University of Malaga.
-I love languages, so I can keep a conversation going in Italian and speak Spanish and English fluently.
+• I studied for a Translation and Interpreting Degree at the University of Malaga.
+I love languages, so I can keep conversations going in Italian and speak Spanish and English fluently.

-- I love my home country, but I also like exploring the world and learning about other cultures, so I often travel.
-Some of my favourite adventures were in New York and Bali.
+• I love my home country, but I also like exploring the world and learning about other cultures, so I often travel.
+Some of my favourite adventures were in New York, Bali and Paris.

 Are you ready to discover Spain?